Planning Permission for Containers in Eastbourne

 How to Apply for Planning Permission

-Applications can be submitted online via the Planning Portal or directly through Eastbourne Borough Council.
-You will typically need the following documents:
+Applications can be submitted online through the Planning Portal or directly through Eastbourne Borough Council.

-4. Information on site access, screening, and nearby buildings
+5. Information on site access, screening, foundations, utilities, and nearby buildings

 FAQs About Shipping Containers in Eastbourne